psyklopp/AdityaBhardwaj-dev/content/posts/017-new-man.md

 title: "You a new man.
 She said with a smile."
 date: 2024-08-05T14:30:04+02:00
 draft: false
 description: "The last 2 weeks were stressful.
 I realized how fast things can move.
 Things you think are always going to stay with you.
+Maybe they don't.
 And shoulder-pain didn't make it all better."
 tags: [Job Hunting,]
 ---